Sami0412/cards/README.md

     - print: log out contents of deck of cards
     - shuffle: shuffle all cards in deck
     - deal: createa "hand" of cards
-    - newdeckFronFile: load a list of cards from local machine
+    - newdeckFromFile: load a list of cards from local machine

 ### newDeck
 - Create an empty deck